kawansoft/AceQL.Client/README.md

 The AceQL Server operation is described in [AceQL HTTP Server Installation and Configuration Guide](https://github.com/kawansoft/aceql-http/blob/master/README.md), whose content is sometimes referred to in this User Guide.

 On the remote side, like the AceQL Server access to the SQL database using Java JDBC, we will sometimes use the JDBC terminology (ResultSet, etc.) in this document.
 Nevertheless, knowledge of Java or JDBC is *not* a requirement.

+## Contributors

+Thanks to Gilles Echégut for the great input on the development and the documentation of [Advanced Features](#advanced-features).

 ## Technical operating environment – Portable Class Library